hcoco1/phase3_cli_click/README.md

 * **Database Design**: Ensuring the database design was both efficient and scalable proved to be a challenge, especially with the many-to-many relationships between cities and facilities.
 * **Error Handling**: Implementing robust error handling to ensure the tool doesn't crash during user interactions required extensive testing and refining.

+#### **Future Enhancements**

+* Geolocation Integration: Integrating the geolocation service to fetch and update city coordinates was challenging due to rate limits and ensuring accuracy of data.
+This feature will be implemented in the future.
+* Associate methods: The associate methods are not fully implemented yet.
+The goal is to be able to associate a city with a facility and vice versa.
+This feature will be implemented in the future.